tridactyl/tridactyl/src/static/newtab.md

 -   Upcoming **userChrome.css** changes: Mozilla is going to require a preference to be set to true from Firefox 68 to read userChrome.
 See [this issue](https://github.com/tridactyl/tridactyl/issues/1572).

--   **Tridactyl retreat** 👀: 4 of the core Tridactyl developers are meeting up in the real world to work on Tridactyl from 24th May - 1st June in the Peak District, UK in late May.
-[Donate using this link](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7JQHV4N2YZCTY) if you'd like to contribute to our travel, accommodation and subsistence costs, which we estimate will be about £2,000.
-As of May 22nd, we have so far raised ~£680, so thanks to all of you who have donated.
-If you have any suggestions for things we should especially focus on, please comment on [this issue](https://github.com/tridactyl/tridactyl/issues/1379).
+-   **Tridactyl retreat** 👀: 4 of the core Tridactyl developers met up in the real world to work on Tridactyl from 24th May - 1st June in the Peak District, UK.
+[Donate using this link](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7JQHV4N2YZCTY) if you'd like to contribute to our travel, accommodation and subsistence costs, which costed about £2,300.
+As of June 3rd, we have so far raised ~£800, so thanks to all of you who have donated.

 -   Tridactyl retreat dev diary: